2captcha/2captcha-java/README.md

 captcha.setContext("test_context");
 ```

-### FriendlyCaptcha
+### Friendly Captcha
-Use this method to solve FriendlyCaptcha and obtain a token to bypass the protection.
+Use this method to solve Friendly Captcha and obtain a token to bypass the protection.

 ```java
 TwoCaptcha solver = new TwoCaptcha(args[0]);